lmatosevic/ng2-restful/README.md

     getBaseUrlPath(): string {
         return 'api/articles';
     }

+    // Here you can override handleError method to perform specific actions when error is catched during HTTP request
+    // duration.
+You could also forward error here and handle it when using this service in other components. handleError(error: any): Promise<any> {
+        // throw error; If you want to handle error in another catch(..) block return Promise.reject(error.message || error);
+    }

     // Optionally, you can perform non-RESTful request using get() or post() methods
     // Returned value is promise of GenericResponse object which is described below.